mapninja/Earthsys144/week05/04_TURN_IN_basic_raster_analysis_with_google_earth_engine.md

 // ----------------------------------------------------------------------------
 // Load U.S. state boundaries.
-// These polygons provide the California boundary used for this analysis.
+// These polygons provide the state boundary used for this analysis.
 // ----------------------------------------------------------------------------
 var states = ee.FeatureCollection('TIGER/2018/States');